How to Respond to Emotional Outbursts

 But if people spend their energy hiding their feelings, that energy will leak out in negative and insidious ways, sabotaging your efforts and theirs.

 If I'd stayed with reason instead of understanding, my daughter would have felt worse about herself.
-We never would have gotten to her sadness about the party, and I wouldn't have been able to help her with her real issue, namely, how she was getting along with her friends.
+We would never have gotten to her sadness about the party, and I wouldn't have been able to help her with her real issue, namely, how she was getting along with her friends.

 Uncovering the real issue happens when people feel safe enough to be vulnerable.